-Back to Work in 2021: The Post-COVID Office Will be More Agile Than Ever
+The New Normal: The Post-COVID Office Is More Agile Than Ever

-With the vaccine rolling out, many will be ready to return to the office.
-But we won’t be returning to the office as we knew it.
+America is getting back to work.
+With the vaccine rolling out, many are now returning to the office.
+But it isn’t the office as we knew it.

-To understand why and how the workplace will change in the post-pandemic world, we should first look at the fallout from the past year, a time when offices have been shuttered across Vermont and across the country.
+To understand why and how the workplace will change, we should first look at the fallout from the pandemic, a time when offices were shuttered across Vermont and across the country.

 A YEAR OF CHANGE

 Our collective experience with working from home has been a mixed bag.